Compact K\"ahler manifolds with nonpositive bisectional curvature: Introduction

 It is also interesting to analyze the long time behavior of the normalized K\"ahler-Ricci flow

 on such manifolds.
-Cao \cite{[C]} proved that if a manifold $(M, \omega)$ has $c_1 < 0$ or $c_1 = 0$ and $c_1 = \lambda [\omega]$, then the K\"ahler-Ricci flow will converge to the unique K\"ahler-Einstein metric.
+Cao \cite{[C]} proved that if a compact K\"ahler manifold $(M, \omega)$ has $c_1 < 0$ or $c_1 = 0$ (without normalization), then the K\"ahler-Ricci flow converges to a K\"ahler-Einstein metric.
 Tsuji \cite{[Ts]} and Tian-Zhang \cite{[TZ]} proved that if a K\"ahler manifold has $c_1\leq 0$, then the normalized K\"ahler-Ricci flow has long time existence.
 In \cite{[ST1]}, Song and Tian considered the normalized K\"ahler-Ricci flow on an elliptic surface $f: X\to\Sigma$ where some of the fibers may be singular.
-It was shown that the solution of the flow converges to a generalized K\"ahler-Einstein metric.
-This result was generalized in \cite{[ST2]} to the fibration $f: X \to X_{can}$ where $X$ is a nonsingular algebraic variety with semi-ample canonical bundle and $X_{can}$ is its canonical model .
-We have a result with the similar spirit below,
+It was shown that the flow converges to a generalized K\"ahler-Einstein metric.
+This result was generalized in \cite{[ST2]} to the fibration $f: X \to X_{can}$ where $X$ is a nonsingular algebraic variety with semi-ample canonical bundle and $X_{can}$ is its canonical model.
+We have a result in the similar spirit.

-\begin{cor} Let $M^n$ be a compact K\"ahler manifold with nonpositive bisectional curvature, then the for any initial K\"ahler metric $g(0)$ on $M$, the normalized K\"ahler-Ricci flow will converge in $C^{\infty}$ to the K\"ahler-Einstein metric which is a factor in the canonical metric of $M^n$ in corollary \ref {cor1}. \end{cor} \begin{proof} Taking $\hat{M}$ in theorem \ref{thm1}, we consider the normalized K\"ahler-Ricci flow on $\hat{M}$ which is diffeomorphic to $T\times N$.
-Recall a theorem of M. Gill \cite{[G]} which generalizes a theorem in \cite{[SW]} by Song and Weinkove, \begin{theorem} Let $X = Y\times T$ where $Y$ is a K\"ahler manifold with negative first Chern class and $T$ be a complex torus.
+\begin{cor} Let $M^n$ be a compact K\"ahler manifold with nonpositive bisectional curvature.
+Then for any initial K\"ahler metric $g(0)$, the normalized K\"ahler-Ricci flow converges in $C^{\infty}(M)$ to the K\"ahler-Einstein metric factor in corollary \ref {cor1}. \end{cor} \begin{proof} Let $M'$ be in theorem \ref{thm1}.
+We consider the normalized K\"ahler-Ricci flow on $M'$ which is diffeomorphic to $T\times N$.
+Recall a theorem of M. Gill \cite{[G]} which generalizes a theorem in \cite{[SW]} by Song and Weinkove, \begin{theorem} Let $X = Y\times T$ where $Y$ is a compact K\"ahler manifold with negative first Chern class and $T$ is a complex torus.
 Let $\omega(t)$ be the normalized K\"ahler-Ricci flow on $X$ with any initial metric $\omega(0)$, then $\omega(t)$ converges to $\pi^*(\omega_Y)$ in $C^{\infty}(X, \omega_0)$ sense as $t\to \infty$ where $\pi: X\to Y$ is the projection and $\omega_Y$ is the K\"ahler-Einstein metric on $Y$. \end{theorem}

-Note that $\hat{M}$ is not necessarily biholomorphic to $T\times N$.
-However, $\hat{M}$ is locally biholomorphic to $T\times U$ where $U$ is an open set in $N$, thus there is a flat metric $\omega_T$ on the fibre independent of the projection to $N$.
-Then one can check that the proof of theorem \ref{thm3} in \cite{[G]} works for this case without any modification.
+Note that $M'$ is not necessarily biholomorphic to $T\times N$.
+However, $M'$ is locally biholomorphic to $T\times U$ where $U$ is an open set in $N$.
+Thus there is a flat metric $\omega_T$ on the fiber independent of the projection to $N$.
+Then one can check that the proof of theorem \ref{thm3} in \cite{[G]} works in this case without any modification.
+The projection of the K\"ahler-Ricci flow from $M'$ to $M$ concludes the proof. \end{proof}